Pratik-25BEC10098/AIML-VITyarthi-Project/Statement.md

 This project is mainly for the individuals,students or teachers who are interested in or studying fundamental concepts in Computer Science and Artificial Intelligence.

 *High-level features
+BFS will provide a solution if one is available.
+It will find the simplest one solution that needs few steps.
 It guarantees an optimal solution.
-It stores and prints sequences of moves from initial state to goal state.
+Program stores and prints sequences of moves from initial state to goal state.
 It explores all the possible configurations until goal state is reached.